Flag of the United Republic of the Maldives and Associated Territories, adopted in 233 AT

 In 2217 (248 AT), the Maldives became a founding member of the South Asian Compact (SAC), a new supranational organization promoting regional integration and development.
 One of SAC's main efforts was to oversee the construction of a beanstalk to service South Asia.
 With the Maldives straddling the equator, it was the natural site to begin construction.
 Completed in 2243 (274 AT), the Vahana Space Elevator would be the sixth and last Earth beanstalk before the Technocalypse.
 However, despite hosting a beanstalk the Maldives never developed a large presence in space like neighboring India and Pakistan.
 Nevertheless, the Vahana Space Elevator, gene-modding, underwater mining, and the slow shift of economic clout from the global North to the South made the Maldives into an important, but by no means dominate, regional power.

 Along with most of the Indian subcontinent, the Technocalypse would devastate the Maldives.
 Initially, it was hoped that by destroying the vac-train tunnels and increasing their defenses the islands would be spared from the worst.
 However, once the swarms breached the enclosures casualties skyrocketed.
 During the Great Expulsion, a number of Maldivian majority settlements were created in orbit.
 The largest was King's Island at nearly 24 km in diameter.
-In the Current Era, few traces of Maldivian culture continue to exist, except for the Vahana Space Elevator maintained by GAIA.
+In the Current Era, few traces of Maldivian culture continue to exist.
 However, some point to lingering influences in merpeople communities in Solsys and other nearby systems.
 The islands themselves are believed to hold a few thousand baselines and a smattering of merepeople communities.